monaeem21104/ast4-testingproject/Test_Cases_TC001-TC025.md

 - System security is maintained
 - No SQL injection vulnerability is exploited

-**Attachments / Notes:**
-_Add screenshot of error message and note security behavior.
-This is a critical security test._

 ---

 **End of Part 1 - Test Cases TC-001 to TC-025**

 **Prepared By:** Mohammed Abdel Naeem
 **Total Test Cases in this file:** 25